Chemin du Bois de la Roussille , 86170 NEUVILLE DE POITOU

 History of Domaine de La Roussille

-History of the Haut-Poitou region
+History of the Poitou vineyards

-The Haut-Poitou vineyards: a thousand-year-old tradition
+Vineyards in Poitou: a thousand-year-old tradition

 Challenges and renaissance: from devastation to renewal

-The Haut-Poitou vineyards today: diversity and renown
+The Haut-Poitou vineyards today

 Val de Loire PGI wines

-Our wines have the Val de Loire protected geographical indication.
+Our wines have the Val de Loire Protected Geographical Indication.